Ryan Browne (American football)

-Ryan Browne (born August 19, 2003) is an American college football quarterback for the Purdue Boilermakers.
+Ryan James Browne (born August 19, 2003) is an American college football quarterback for the Purdue Boilermakers.

 Early life

+Browne was born in Clarkston, Michigan, on August 19, 2003, the son of Jim Browne and Denise Choukourian.
+Browne began his high school career at Brother Rice High School in Bloomfield Hills, Michigan, where he appeared in one varsity game as a sophomore.

+In 2020, his junior season, Browne transferred to Riverview High School in Sarasota, Florida due to the COVID-19 pandemic canceling the high school football season in Michigan.
+Browne passed for 946 yards and eight touchdowns with just four interceptions; while also rushing for 148 yards and two touchdowns.
+He led Riverview High School to a third consecutive 8A Region 4 appearance, but lost to Osceola High School.

-Browne attended Venice High School in Venice, Florida.
+Browne transferred Venice High School in Venice, Florida.
 As a senior, he was named the 8A Player of the Year after passing for 2,636 yards and 31 touchdowns while adding 534 yards and eight touchdowns.
 He committed to Purdue University to play college football.
 He attended Milford Academy in New Berlin, New York for a year after graduating high school and threw for 2,931 yards and 29 touchdowns.